ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### bootcount (Boot Count) Claim

-The "bootcount" claim contains a count of the number times the entity or submod has been booted.
+The "bootcount" claim contains a count of the number times the entity or submodule has been booted.
 Support for this claim requires a persistent storage on the device.

 ~~~~CDDL